llpeterson/applications/infrastructure.md

 > Believe it or not, there was also a paper book (like a phone book)
 > published periodically that listed all the machines connected to the
-> Internet and all people that had an Internet email account.
+> Internet and all the people that had an Internet email account.

 It should come as no surprise that the approach to naming did not work well as the number of hosts in the Internet started to grow.
 Therefore,